GottEnergy/cs2_rcs/README.md

 What do i need?

-A Arduino Leonardo (Not a Uno or the cheao ali express fakes) A USB Host Shield
+A Arduino Leonardo (Not a Uno or the cheap ali express fakes) A USB Host Shield
 Connect everything to the breadboard and install the butten etc. correctly.
 If you dont wanna use the LCD Display etc. you can simply delete the code.